 Recommended Read: You should also look at our Valley of Flowers & Hemkunt Sahib – Most Common Itinerary

 - Govindghat – Badrinath is around 25 km and takes nearly an hour to reach.
 If weather permits, the majestic Neelkand peak can be seen from Badrinath temple.
 This temple is one of the abodes of Chardham yatra.

-- Badrinath – Mana is 3 km which can be covered by taxi.
-The trek from mana village to Vasudhara falls is around 6 km which is one of the beautiful trails one can come across.
-If you plan for this trek make sure you start early in the morning.
+- Badrinath – Mana is 3 km, which can be covered by taxi.
+The trek from mana village to Vasudhara falls around 6 km, which is one of the beautiful trails one can come across.
+If you plan for this trek, make sure you start early in the morning.
 It is advisable to return by 1 pm or 2 pm to Mana village.
-There are no snacks, water available on this route, please carry sufficient supplies.
+There are no snacks, water available on this route; please carry sufficient supplies.
 It is a very scenic route and easy when compared to VoF or Hemkund Sahib.

-- Panch Prayag – The five confluences of rivers in Garhwal region of Himalayas.
-Vishnuprayag, Nandaprayag, Karnaprayag, Rudraprayag, and Devprayag can be seen on the way from Joshimath to Haridwar.
-The color of water varies according to the season and is usually muddy/grey during Jul-Aug due to monsoon season.
+- Panch Prayag – The five confluences of rivers in the Garhwal region of Himalayas.
+Vishnuprayag, Nandaprayag, Karnaprayag, Rudraprayag, and Devprayag, you can see on the way from Joshimath to Haridwar.
+The color of water varies according to the season and is usually muddy/grey during Jul-Aug due to the monsoon season.

-- For the religiously oriented, a visit to Rishikesh and Ganga-Aarti at Haridwar in the evening can be added to the itinerary.
+- For the religiously oriented, a visit to Rishikesh and Ganga-Aarti at Haridwar in the evening, you can add to the itinerary.

 - Joshimath is the gateway to several Himalayan treks, pilgrim sites.
 Auli can also be visited from here.
 The route to Kedarnath also begins here.